omitogunjesufemi/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 `11-best_score.sql` | A script that lists all records with a score >= 10 in the table second_table of the database hbtn_0c_0 in your MySQL server
 `12-no_cheating.sql` | A script that updates the score of Bob to 10 in the table second_table `13-change_class.sql` | A script that removes all records with a score <= 5 in the table second_table of the database hbtn_0c_0 in your MySQL server
+`14-average.sql` | A script that computes the score average of all records in the table second_table of the database hbtn_0c_0 in your MySQL server